fkrull/VM-Park/README.md

 [![Build Status](https://travis-ci.org/fkrull/VM-Park.svg?branch=master)](https://travis-ci.org/fkrull/VM-Park)

 This is my herd of virtual machines for testing purposes.
-These are mostly pristine installations of various desktop OS (mostly Linux).
+These are (usually) pristine installations of various desktop OS (mostly Linux).
 They are for my own benefit and not necessarily applicable to other people's needs.
 Only tested with VirtualBox.